Information on how to Comment on a Planning Application

 Petitions can support as well as oppose planning proposals and will be published on our website in the same document list as representations on the application.
 Please note however, individuals appearing on the petition will not be recorded separately on our records or receive any correspondence.
 Signatures will be redacted before publication.

 How do I comment on a planning application?

-- Provide your comments (up to 2000 characters) relating to each of the material considerations, providing a clear heading for each. (to prevent any timing out issues, we recommend you draft your comments in a word editor, then copy and paste into the comments box)
+- Provide your comments (up to 1900 characters) relating to each of the material considerations, providing a clear heading for each To prevent any timing-out issues, we recommend you draft your comments in a word editor, then copy and paste into the comments box.

 - Once you have completed your comments press "Submit" - you will then be directed back to the application details page.